cmoffroad/osm-guidelines/README.md

 - *may look like a path during rainy season due to to grown vegetation*
 - *known as "dirt road" or "ถนนดิน" or "thanon din"*

+> If the track is temporarily not passable due to fallen trees, add a `barrier=log` node at the location of the obstacle.

 ### `highway=path` + `motorcycle=yes` + `surface=unpaved` + `source=GPS`

 2-wheel vehicles (light-weight and often only offroad type) may be able or are known to use this way.